scala-native/scala-native/docs/lib/javalib.rst

 ```

 This is to avoid unnecesarily embedding source files.
 If necessary, please
-consider using a different file extension for embeddal.
+consider using a different file extension for embedding.
 Files found in the
 resources/scala-native directory will not be embedded as well.
 It is recommended
 to add the ".c" nad ".h" files there.

 Reasoning for the lack of getResource() and getResources():

 In Scala Native, the outputted file that can be run is a binary, unlike JVM's
 classfiles and jars.
-For that reason, were getResources() URI methods implemented,
+For that reason, if getResources() URI methods would be implemented,
-a new URI format using a seperate FileSystem would have to be added (f.e. instead
+a new URI format using a seperate FileSystem would have to be added (e.g. instead
-of obtaining jar:file:path.ext you would obtain embedded:path.ext).
+of obtaining `jar:file:path.ext` you would obtain `embedded:path.ext`).
 As this still
 would provide a meaningful inconsistency between JVM's javalib API and Scala
 Native's reimplementation, this remains not implemented for now.
 The added
 getClass().getResourceAsInputStream() however is able to be consistent between